numfocus/DISCOVER-Cookbook/participant_selection.md

   - **Double Open Review**
     - Reviewers know who the proposal authors are and proposal authors know who the reviewers are
     - Sample guidelines for reviewers in double open review systems: [https://scipy2017.scipy.org/ehome/220975/532468/](https://scipy2017.scipy.org/ehome/220975/532468/)
- - ✅ Regardless of which approach you choose, open or anonymized, we encourage you to make it &quot;double&quot; so that both parties know each other (double-open) or neither party knows the other (double-closed)  <span style="color:red"> High Impact, High Effort</span>
+ - ✅ Regardless of which approach you choose, open or anonymized, we encourage you to make it &quot;double&quot; so that both parties know each other (double-open) or neither party knows the other (double-closed)

 **Further reading:**